Keeping Up Appearances—Senior Hygiene

 How to Maintain Quality Senior Hygiene

 Installing handrails and non-slip bath mats in the bathroom can alleviate stress around showers and baths by preventing falls.
+You may also want to consider providing a shower chair.
 And when you’re enrolled with Senior LIFE, if you need aides like shower grab bars installed, they are included at no cost.

 Maintaining dental hygiene is also important.